Open by Design · Community-driven

 TSC terms

-TSC members also serve 12-month terms (renewable).
-Composition follows the principle “active contributors first” and vendor-neutral balance.
+TSC members serve 12-month terms, renewable.
+Composition follows "active contributors first" and vendor-neutral balance.
 Roles and responsibilities are publicly documented.

 Working Groups

 Anyone can propose a WG.
-Minimum content: a charter (goal, scope, deliverables), lead(s), a communication channel, and a maintainer sponsor.
+Required: a charter (goal, scope, deliverables), lead(s), a communication channel, and a maintainer sponsor.

-WG outputs flow back into the main repos as PRs/RFCs.
+WG outputs flow back into the main repos as PRs and RFCs.

 Decisions